Light Rail Relay

 How does timing work?

-If you want an official time, your team captain will need to submit a set of 23 station photos with time metadata.
+If you want an official time, your team will need to upload 23 station photos with time metadata on Pantograph.
 We'll verify the photos and post the results.
 The photos you share will not be posted.

 What counts as a station photo?